Chart Color Schemes

 Residential development activity is lower than average in Mooroobool according to AreaSearch's national comparison of local real estate markets

-Mooroobool had minimal construction activity with three new dwellings approved annually on average from 2016 to 2020.
-This low development level is characteristic of rural areas, influenced by modest housing needs and limited local demand and infrastructure capacity.
-The small sample size means individual projects can significantly impact annual growth statistics.
+Mooroobool had minimal construction activity with 3 new dwellings approved annually on average between 2016 and 2020, totaling 15 approvals.
+This low development level is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+The small sample size means individual projects can significantly influence annual growth statistics.

-Compared to the rest of Queensland and national averages, Mooroobool has much lower development activity.
-All new constructions were standalone homes, maintaining the area's rural nature with emphasis on space.
-However, developers are constructing more detached housing than previously implied (77.0% at Census), reflecting strong demand for family homes amidst densification trends.
+Mooroobool's development activity is much lower compared to the Rest of Qld, and it falls below national averages.
+All new constructions between 2016 and 2020 were standalone homes, maintaining the area's rural nature with emphasis on space.
+Notably, developers constructed more detached housing than implied by the existing pattern (77.0% at Census), reflecting strong demand for family homes amid densification trends.
 With approximately 2952 people per approval, Mooroobool shows a mature, established area.

-Population forecasts indicate an increase of 594 residents by 2041 (AreaSearch quarterly estimate).
+Population forecasts indicate Mooroobool will gain 595 residents by 2041, based on the latest AreaSearch quarterly estimate (Q3 2021).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development